shreya292/Email_app/README.md

 - The application sends the file to the VirusTotal API for malware scanning.
 - A detailed report is fetched from the VirusTotal API, which includes virus detection results from various antivirus engines.
 - The report is displayed on the web page, showing file details such as size, hash, and analysis results.

+## View the Results

+After submitting the file, the application will analyze it, and you will be redirected to a results page displaying:
+- The file name
+- File size
+- Description of the file type
+- The file hash
+- Results from various antivirus engines, indicating whether they found the file to be malicious or not.

 ## Docker Setup